 NOTE: If you have applied retention policy for Office 365 Groups, then it will include both mailboxes and sites.

-Till now, you have read about what is retention policy, how does it work, and how it is created.
+Until now, you have read about retention policy, how it works, and how it is created.
 You also got to know that retention policy works for a specific time period and after that it does not save the copy of the data.
 If you are using Office 365 services and your retention policy is expired, then the deleted data will not come back.
-There is a manual procedure to migrate the emails from Office 365 to Outlook, but to increase the security of data and make it ever lasting, you can use a professional backup too which can save the data at a secure location.
+There is a manual procedure to migrate the emails from Office 365 to Outlook, but to increase the security of data and make it ever lasting, you can use a professional Office 365 backup too which can save the data at a secure location.
 Kernel Export Office 365 to PST is an easy-to-use software which accesses the complete office 365 mailbox and saves the entire data to a safe PST file.
 You can even select only the important data and leave the rest.
 For each mailbox, the software creates a separate PST file.